 Years ago when I was living in my first apartment by myself, I would dream about homesteading and being more self-sufficient.
 Then, I bought a house that I lived in alone with my dog, and didn’t see the point of homesteading for myself.

 We decided, with some inspiration from Little House Living, to sell our house and buy an RV.
 We opted to put it on my parent’s property and live in it while we paid off debt.

 Paying off debt never actually happened when we were young, wanted to travel, and had way more disposable income from having no mortgage payment, but it did definitely help us to learn to be so much more self-sufficient and to develop some critical skills that we use today.

 The first thing you need to do when deciding on a homesteading lifestyle is to throw out the excuses.
 The biggest one I hear is not having enough space.

-The first way to start homesteading is to build up a small stockpile.
-This enables you to get a great deal on things when you find them and to keep benefiting from that deal for weeks or months to come.
+Starting a stockpile enables you to get a great deal on things when you find them and to keep benefiting from that deal for weeks or months to come.

 Even if you think you don’t have any storage space to be able to build a stockpile, I beg to differ.
 You would be amazed how crafty we got by stockpiling in our RV.

 Make space where there doesn’t seem to be any.

 Maybe you can’t find enough space for a huge bulk order, but if you can find a friend or family member to split the order with, you are left with a much more manageable amount of food to store.

 Recently, our local Walmart was going out of business, so we stocked up on food and other necessities while they were between 50% and 75% off.
 I didn’t think I’d ever find deals like that again, so if I saw something we’d use, I picked it up!

 I know you might think you can’t have a garden because you don’t have a big yard (or any yard at all!) but I assure you, it is possible if you just get creative.